 - Sprinkles and/or chocolate for melting (both optional)

 Preheat oven to 200 F. Line 2 – 3 cookie sheets with parchment paper.
 Beat egg whites on high until foamy.
 With mixer on, add the cream of tartar (if using), then slowly add the sugar.
 Gradually add the spices and keep beating until stiff peaks form.
 Fit a pastry bag with the tip of your choice, fill with egg white mixture, and pipe small meringues onto the cookie sheets (about 1.25 – 1.5″ diameter).
 Before placing meringues in oven, if desired, decorate them with sprinkles or more spices.
-Bake for 75 minutes, turn off and open oven, and let meringues sit inside 15 minutes or just until pan is warm (not hot) and meringues feel dry.
+Bake for 75 minutes.
+(If using more than one oven rack, stop at the halfway mark and switch them.)
+Turn off and open oven, and let meringues sit inside 15 minutes or just until pan is warm (not hot) and meringues feel dry (no longer).
 If desired, sandwich pairs of meringues with a bit of melted chocolate.
 Immediately store them in an airtight container at room temperature away from moisture.

 Flavorful and fragrant, Turkish coffee meringues are full of sweet coffee taste and delectable spice.
 Not unlike the drink that inspired them, their little size delivers a robust burst of flavor and a welcome pick-me-up.
 They are crisp, light and satisfying, and for me, they echo the festive feeling of their namesake brew.
 Just as it should be with a homemade dessert, may you sense a celebration as you eat them!

 Maybe next time… I think of meringues as more of a candy than a cookie, so I like to keep mine small, but they can be made larger and baked longer.
 Try piping them with a more ornate pastry bag tip than the plain one I used here, and freely adjust the coffee and spice amounts to your liking.
 If you’re going to sandwich your meringues, melted caramel or white chocolate filling would be wondrous in place of dark chocolate.
-Finally, if you run out of oven space or time, you can pipe meringues onto lined cookie sheets and refrigerate them uncooked overnight before baking.
-Halving the recipe is also an easy solution.
+Other spices aside from cardamom would also be delicious.
+If you live in a humid area like me, add a desiccant packet (look in your vitamin bottle) to your container of meringues.

 P.S.
 As a bonus to their deliciousness, meringues are gluten-free, fat-free and dairy-free.
 (That is, as long as your fillings and decorations are, too.)